dexterski007/what-happens-when/README.rst

 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* Each server in the hierarchy checks its cache for an old dns request to the same server, and if available, transmits it back.
+If no cached requests are found, the request continues its way until it reaches one of the 13 major root dns servers, scattered around the world.
+They are responsible of every dns resolution in the world and they are responsible of maintaining the web as it is right now.

 Opening of a socket
 -------------------